frndmg/frndmg.github.io/cv.md

 `Feb 2024–Jun 2025`
 __dive solutions GmbH__ [Berlin, Germany]

-- _Senior Software Engineer_
+- _Senior Backend Engineer_

 Worked on SaaS tool for mechanical engineers, [Dive CAE](https://www.divecae.com).

-* Architected and implemented storage optimization solutions for several terabytes of data and millions of blobs, enabling near real-time queries for both client-side and internal systems
+- Architected and implemented storage optimization solutions for several terabytes of data and millions of blobs, enabling near real-time queries for both client-side and internal systems
-* Reduced storage consumption by 10% through identification and removal of unlinked and deprecated data, resulting in substantial cost savings
+- Reduced storage consumption by 10% through identification and removal of unlinked and deprecated data, resulting in substantial cost savings
-* Developed and maintained backend systems and DevOps infrastructure using Python, PostgreSQL, Terraform, Azure, and Temporal for persistent task management
+- Developed and maintained backend systems and DevOps infrastructure using Python, PostgreSQL, Terraform, Azure, and Temporal for persistent task management

 `Jul 2022–Dec 2023`